 Analysis of Poem "On The Pulse Of Morning" by Maya Angelou

-Maya Angelou and On The Pulse Of Morning
+Maya Angelou And A Summary of On The Pulse Of Morning

 On The Pulse Of The Morning is a long, all-encompassing poem that isn't afraid to look back into darker times before pushing on forward into a future full of hope.
 It has historical elements and philosophical passages and urges everyone to do their best and share the planet wisely.